mrjoelhancock/ai-agent-product-team/README.md

 Prototype for an agent which can carry out software development tasks with some level of autonomy.

+## Local development

+to add new DB tables run the below.

+'''bash
+export DATABASE_URL="..."
+python db/init_db.py
+'''

+If we need to alter existikg tables we may need something like Alwmbic to handle migrations.

+---

 Works against "Jobs" to achieve outcomes.

 Carries out "Actions" using "Tools" that help it do things via the Internet.